Light and perky Stuffed Zucchini Boats with Quinoa and Pine Nuts. A vegetarian dish the whole family will enjoy!

 - Salt and pepper

 - Meanwhile, chop the peppers, onions, garlic and tarragon.
-Use a spoon to scoop a long trench out of the center of each zucchini and place the halves in 2 9X13 inch baking dishes.
+Use a spoon to scoop a long trench out of the center of each zucchini and place the halves in two 9x13-inch baking dishes.

 Place 1 tablespoon of oil in a skillet and sauté the onions over medium heat for 2 minutes.
 Then add the peppers and garlic and sauté another 2-3 minutes.
 Toss in the cooked quinoa and tarragon and turn off the heat.
 Salt and pepper the quinoa to taste.